ava-labs/avalanchego/x/merkledb/README.md

 To prevent this, we need to use locking.

 `trieView` has a `RWMutex` named `lock` that's held when most of its methods are executing.
-It also has a `RWMutex` named `invalidationLock` that is held during methods that change the view's validity or tracking of child views' validity.
+It also has a `RWMutex` named `validityTrackingLock` that is held during methods that change the view's validity or tracking of child views' validity.
 The `Commit` function also grabs the `Database`'s `commitLock` lock.
 This is the only `trieView` method that modifies the underlying `Database`.
 If an ancestor is modified during this time, the commit will error with ErrInvalid.

 To prevent deadlocks, `trieView` and `Database` never trigger the `lock` of a view that is built atop itself.
 That is, locking is always done from a view down to the underlying `Database`, never the other way around.

-The `invalidationLock` goes the opposite way.
-Views can invalidationLock their children, but not their ancestors.
-Because of this, any function that takes the `invalidationLock` should avoid taking the `trieView.lock` as this will likely trigger a deadlock.
+The `validityTrackingLock` goes the opposite way.
+Views can validityTrackingLock their children, but not their ancestors.
+Because of this, any function that takes the `validityTrackingLock` should avoid taking the `trieView.lock` as this will likely trigger a deadlock.

 In some of `Database`'s methods, we create a `trieView` and call unexported methods on it without locking it.
 We do so because the exported counterpart of the method read locks the `Database`, which is already locked.